Clear, professional plumbing help

 Starts and stops too often

-Short cycling often points to float-switch wear, basin issues, or a mismatch between the pump and the load.
+Short cycling often points to worn float controls, sump pump switches that are out of position, or a mismatch between the system and the water load.

 Alarm going off

-High-water and backup alarms signal a performance failure, battery problem, or system fault that needs attention quickly.
+Water-level and backup alarms signal a performance problem, battery issue, or system fault that needs attention quickly.

 Battery backup not working

-Backup protection fails when the battery, charger, controller, or backup pump itself is no longer performing as it should.
+Backup protection can fail when the battery, charger, controller, or battery backup sump pump no longer responds the way it should during storms or outages.

 • Power & Electrical SupplyPower &Electrical Supply